-Veneers have an average lifespan of 5-10 years depending on the quality of the product and your maintenance, after which they should be replaced.
+Veneers have an average lifespan of 5-10 years, depending on the quality of the product and your maintenance.
 They do not require any special care as long as good oral hygiene habits are followed.
 Although porcelain veneers are stain-resistant, we advise you to seek regular cleanings to maintain optimum esthetics.

 Important Factors to Consider

 Before you opt for porcelain veneers, there are a few facts you should keep in mind to determine whether or not the procedure is ideal for you.
-While offering a number of advantages, veneers do possess certain disadvantages that should be understood beforehand.
+While offering several advantages, veneers do possess certain disadvantages that should be understood beforehand.
 Here are some of the considerations you should make before opting for porcelain veneer laminates.

 - Veneers are permanent.
 Once you get them, you cannot reverse the process.

 - If veneers crack or chip due to rough handling, they cannot be repaired.

 - Veneers are more expensive than standard resin composite bonding

 - Tooth decay is a continued threat even with veneers.